DigitalPublishingToolkit/NN09/md/10Rules.md

 literally everything with everything else.

-The most important feature of these platforms is the unlimited, miscellaneous network effects they can have.
+The most important feature of these platforms is the unlimited, manifold network effects they can have.
 We are on Facebook because everyone else is on Facebook.
 We shop on Amazon because of its sheer inexhaustible stock.
 We use an Android phone or an iPhone because we favor certain apps that they offer.
 It’s difficult for a messaging